MarkusSprunck/luftballons99/README.md

 # luftballons99 (iOS game)

-This Swift application demonstrates a minimal hybrid iOS App.
+This small Swift 4 application demonstrates the fundamental concepts of hybrid iOS Apps.

-Code is based on:
-- Swift 4,
-- HTML (incl.
-SVG) and
-- JavaScript.
+The source code should serve as demo application in a seminar for advanced level of a high school students (Willi-Graf-Gymnasium, Munich).

+For this purpose everything is reduced to an minimum complexity without loosing readability.
+It is essential to understand the fundamentals (before starting with frameworks like Xamarin, PhoneGap, Framework7, Mobile Angular UI or others)

 It should answer the questions:
 - How to setup WKWebView for interaction between native iOS code and JavaScript?